 Read About Your Plant

 It is important to have enough information about the plant you want to buy that you understand selection and cultivation issues thoroughly.
-Be familiar with your location's climate zone, chill hours, and soil.
+Be familiar with your location's climate zone, chill hours, heat tolerance and soil.
 Choose the microclimate in your yard that is best for the plant.
 Understand what varieties will do best in your location.
 Know what fertilizer to use when and what soil acidity level is needed for each plant.